 Back at home, the Professor began to realise that Jo may not have gone to Australia and could still be in England.
 He suddenly felt a pang of fear.
 Something may have happened to her.
 He Immediately phoned the local police station and arranged to go there the following day.

 THe local Police station was a single story building in the centre of town.
-Professor Hodge arrived early, He had arranged to meet Sergeant Rogers.
+Professor Hodge arrived early.
+He had arranged to meet Sergeant Rogers.
 They had met before at a Police Charity.
 Promptly at ten, the sergeant appeared from the back office.
 He was in his middle forties heavily built and balding.

 ‘Good morning Professor, how are you?’
 They shook hands.